The Green Devils of Monte Cassino: Plot summary

 Summer, 1943.
 After long and arduous duty at the Eastern Front, the 1st Fallschirmjägerdivision is dropped off by parachute at Avignon for recuperation.
-Several paratroopers are injured during the jump, including Oberjäger Karl Christiansen, a former infantry Fähnrich who detests the war and was demoted for refusing to execute a captured enemy soldier.
+Several paratroopers are injured in the jump, including Oberjäger Karl Christiansen, a former infantry Fähnrich who detests the war and was demoted for refusing to execute a captured enemy soldier.
 At the hospital he meets Inge, a nurse, and the two fall in love.
-However, Reiter, an Oberleutnant of the division, has taken a fancy on Inge as well.
+However, Reiter, an Oberleutnant of the division, has taken a fancy to Inge as well.

 Right after their arrival, the paratroopers and Inge's hospital corps are reassigned to the Italian front.
 They receive the order to occupy and secure the area of Monte Cassino, including the nearby town, but not the monastery at the top of the hill, which is meant to shelter the evacuated townspeople and historical art treasures from the surrounding communities.
 Soon the Allies mount an offensive on their position.
 Upon learning about the art treasures stored in the abbey, Oberstleutnant Julius Schlegel, about to be sent back home to Austria for heart issues, decides on his own initiative to save the priceless artifacts, and after much arguing convinces the abbot to permit their evacuation to Rome into the custody of the Vatican.
-However, Allied radio propaganda claims that the Germans are in fact plundering the treasures, and the news quickly spreads among the Cassino townspeople and German high command.
-Still, despite the threat of a court-martial, Schlegel's division commander officially grants him permission and support for the operation.
+However, Allied radio propaganda claims that the Germans are in fact plundering the treasures, and the news quickly spreads among the Cassino townspeople and reaches German high command.
+Still, despite the threat of a court-martial, Schlegel's division commander officially approves and supports his operation.